sergej-singer/ES-Update/README.md

 A small script for automatic entering of login data and some other settings after the sector update :)

 **How to run:**

+Please backup your Sectorfile folder before runnung the script.
 You'll need Python 3.12 or newer.
 In `config.ini` file you have to enter your login data.
 If you don't want to enter a particular data (for example Password), you can leave the field empty.

 After you configured `config.ini` run commands in Command Line or PowerShell: